Developing a novel, biopsy-based diagnostic for patient stratification:

 "A Randomised, open labelled study in anti-TNFa inadequate responders to investigate the mechanisms for Response - Resistance to Rituximab versus Tocilizumab in RA".

-On the 23rd of January 2021 the results of the R4RA trial were published in The Lancet.
-A Q&A with Professor Pitzalis regarding the trial and its results, along with a link to the Lancet article, can be found on the QMUL website here
+In January 2021 the results of the R4RA trial were published in The Lancet and are publicly available to read here.
+A Q&A with Professor Pitzalis regarding the trial and its results can be found on the QMUL website.

 The main aim of this project is to test the hypothesis that the presence or absence of specific synovial cellular and molecular signatures (B cells and B cell-associated signatures), assessed following a synovial tissue biopsy, will enrich for response/non-response to the B cell depleting anti-CD20 monoclonal antibody (mAb) Rituximab.
 In addition, we will examine if clinical response is associated with inhibition of B cell-linked pathways within the synovium and dependent on local B cell lineage depletion and whether survival of auto-reactive B cells within "protected" synovial niches are responsible for B-cell joint re-population and disease resistance-relapse?